28 Unusual French Potato Chip Flavours Only Available In France

 Bret's chips aioli

 Before mayonnaise, there was Aïoli, a sauce made with salt, olive oil and generous amounts of garlic.
-Aioli is extremely popular in France, thanks to its proximity to the Mediterranean.
-They’re also a very popular chip flavour.
+Aioli is extremely popular in France, where it’s sometimes referred to as “beurre de Provence” (butter of Provence).

 Andalouse sauce potato chips